Artists: Britta Marakatt-Labba

-Britta Marakatt-Labba was born in 1951 and grew up in a reindeer herding family in Saarivuoma Sami village.
-She began her artistic career in 1979 after completing her studies at the School of Art and Design in Gothenburg.
-Early on, she became involved with other Sami newly trained artists in building and forming a Sami artists' organization.
+Britta Marakatt-Labba was born in 1951 and grew up in a reindeer herding family in the Saarivuoma Sámi village.
+She began her artistic career in 1979 after completing her studies at the school of Design and Crafts in Gothenburg.
+Early on, she and other newly educated Sámi artists worked to build and establish a Sámi artists' organisation.

 -